HardenedBSD/gitlab-wiki/2]-Building-Packages-in-HardenedBSD.md

 # poudriere bulk -j stable_amd64 -p local -f /usr/local/etc/poudriere.d/port-list
 ```

-If you get an error "Error: DISTFILES_CACHE directory does not exist." you should probably adapt this:
+If you get an error "Error: DISTFILES_CACHE directory does not exist.":
 ```
-zfs create -o compression=off -o exec=off -o setuid=off zroot/usr/ports/distfiles
+mkdir -p /usr/ports/distfiles
 ```

 If you run into issues take a look at the reference poudriere.conf file below.